 Employees and customers will look to you for answers, suggestions, and feedback.
 Think about it: if you are planning a product launch for two months from now, everyone involved in the launch will come to you with questions and concerns for the next several weeks.
 They will need to know about your preferences for graphic design, the language you’d like to use in the advertising, the product packaging, how to talk to an unhappy customer, and more.
 And your team will expect confident, clear answers.

 Because this is your business and it matters deeply, it’s important to start practicing excellent communication skills.
-Clarity of communication will take a lot of the headache out of your business.
+Clear communication will take a lot of the headache out of your business.
 Plus, it will keep your employees happy and informed.

 Consider the following three C’s of communication.
 As you talk to your employees, clients, and customers, keep these three C’s in mind.
 This method of communication will ensure that your message comes across clearly.